-The entry rules for shorter and longer term stays are very different.
+The entry rules for shorter and longer-term stays are very different.
 Plan ahead now to avoid complications down the line.

 If you plan to be in Israel for less than three months, no visa is required to enter the country.
 If you are a citizen of the United States, Canada, Great Britain, a European Union country or any other country with a visa waiver, no prior arrangements need to be made.
 If you are not a citizen of a country with a visa waiver you will need to contact your nearest Israeli embassy or consulate to apply for a visa.

 Israel requires visas for anyone staying longer than three months, regardless of your nationality.
 Unless you have an Israeli passport, you'll be responsible for obtaining an Israeli visa in order to participate.
 We encourage you to contact your nearest Israeli embassy or consulate at least 6-8 weeks before the start of your program in order to request an A2 visa, which is available to anyone confirmed on a Masa Israel-affiliated program.
 The A2 visa is valid for a year and allows for multiple entries to Israel.

 Once you submit the forms, the consulate will contact you to conduct a video call before sending you the visa by email.
 The Israeli consular staff has final jurisdiction with regards to granting a visa.
 Should you encounter a problem obtaining a visa please contact us directly.
 Keep in mind that an A2 visa does not entitle you to work in Israel.

 Requirements for an Israeli Citizen

 If either of your parents is a citizen of Israel, or if you lived in Israel at some point in the past, it is your responsibility to make sure that your status with the Israeli Defense Forces is worked out and clear.
 If you hold an Israeli passport, you must enter Israel with your Israeli passport.
-If either of your parents are Israeli citizens, you may still have obligations to the State of Israel that must be resolved prior to your trip even if you do not have an Israeli passport.
+If either of your parents is an Israeli citizen, you may still have obligations to the State of Israel that must be resolved prior to your trip even if you do not have an Israeli passport.
 It is important that you take care of these matters before you arrive in Israel.
 We recommend that you contact your nearest Israeli consular office if you have any questions.

 Health insurance is provided on all NEXT programs, covering participants for most anything but pre-existing conditions or self-inflicted injuries (Summary Policy | Detailed Policy).
 That being said, we do require you to come to Israel with your own valid health insurance policy that includes coverage of pre-existing conditions.
 You will submit the policy information to us ahead of the start of your program.
 If you are not insured on your own or if your home medical insurance policy does not cover you abroad, then you NEED to arrange for an insurance policy that covers you for pre-existing conditions during your NEXT experience.
-Contact us to learn more.

 If you are taking a prescription medication, we recommend packing your medication with your carry-on luggage in case your main luggage is delayed.
 We also recommend bringing enough medication to last for the entire duration of your stay in Israel.
 It can otherwise be difficult and rather expensive to obtain a prescription for pre-existing conditions once in Israel.
 If you have a notable medical condition, please inform us in advance; no one likes surprises, and just remember that this is all for your safety.
 All medical records will be kept strictly confidential.

 With the notable exception of Covid-19, no special vaccinations are required or necessary in Israel.
 However, we recommend that you come to Israel with an up-to-date tetanus shot.

 - No illegal drugs or controlled substances of any kind

-- No excessive alcohol consumption
+- No excessive/dangerous alcohol consumption

 - No opting out of official group programming*